hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 ## API and SDK Boundary

-The provider implements support for the [AWS](https://aws.amazon.com/) service APIs using the [AWS Go SDK](https://aws.amazon.com/sdk-for-go/) and its available functionality.
-Overall these operations are for the lifecycle management of AWS components (such as creating, describing, updating, and deleting a database) and not for handling functionality within those components (such as executing a query on that database).
-It is expected that other Terraform Providers will be implemented with the appropriate API/SDK for those other systems and protocols, which are maintained with separate domain expertise in that area.
+The AWS provider implements support for the [AWS](https://aws.amazon.com/) service APIs using the [AWS Go SDK](https://aws.amazon.com/sdk-for-go/).
+The API and SDK limits extend to the provider.
+In general, SDK operations manage the lifecycle of AWS components, such as creating, describing, updating, and deleting a database.
+Operations do not usually handle functionality within those components, such as executing a query on a database.
+If you are interested in other APIs/SDKs, we invite you to view the many Terraform Providers available, as each has a community of domain expertise.

 Some examples of functionality that is not expected in this provider: